 Cell proliferation inside the microwells

-After processing, the slide with the microwell chip can be placed in an incubator to culture the cells inside the microwells.
+Alternatively the microwell chip with single cells can be placed in an incubator to culture the cells inside the microwells.
 The image below presents the proliferating of a single MCF-7 cell during 9 days.
 The microwell chips can be coated with a thin layer of proteins i.e. matrigel or fibronection to enhance cell adhesion and proliferation properties of the cells.
-Work has been done in close collaboration with the University of Twente.
+Work has been performed in close collaboration with the University of Twente.